Finnish in Estonia

 Introduction / History

 The Republic of Finland is a Nordic country located in north central Europe.
 Sweden is its neighbor to the west, Russia to the east, Estonia to the south, and Norway to its north.
+Some Finns have migrated to nearby countries such as Estonia.
+Ethnic Finns in Estonia are divided into two categories.
+There are Finnish citizens who will return to their home country.
+The others are Ingrians, who live in Estonia.

 What Are Their Lives Like?

+As with most ethnic groups, the definition of Finns may vary.
 Finnish people in general live peaceful and secure lives.
 The unspoiled nature is a cherished resource of Finland but most Finns live in urban areas in growing cities.

-Historically reserved and stoic, the younger Finns are more out-going and worldly.
+Historically reserved and stoic, the younger Finns are out-going and worldly.
 As is normally the case, the people in the cities are likely to be more like other Europeans and the people in the country will be more reserved and protective of their history.

 Finnish young people study and work hard.
 They generally start families a little bit later in life than other countries.
 They average 28 years of age before having children.
 The Finnish lifestyle is relaxed and easy-going but Finns are also hard workers and their lives in the busy cities are stressful.
 Many people have summer cottages far away from the place where they live.
 The summer cottages are often located on a nice and peaceful lakeshore or on an island.
 Finns go there to rest and spend some time with their families.
 Every summer cottage has to have a sauna because it is such an important part of the Finnish lifestyle.
 Often after bathing in the sauna nice "sauna-evenings" continue with lively conversations and drinks.
 Drinking and sauna is something that goes hand in hand.
 If the sauna is near a lake or the sea, it is customary to take a dip in the water regardless of whether it is winter or summer.
 This is an old tradition of the Finns.

-Most Finns live like many others in modernized countries around the world.
 Leisure activities include dancing, the theater, television, ice skating, ice hockey, fishing, motorcycle racing, football, and many other activities typical to other parts of the world.

 What Are Their Beliefs?